Last Updated 3/6/2020

-As of year-end 2016, surplus lines premium volume was $42.5 billion representing 7.2% of $582.3 billion produced within the admitted market.
-Although the surplus lines premium volume seems minimal, in the absence of this market, many insureds would be unable to secure coverage.
+As of year-end 2018, surplus lines direct premium volume was $49.9 billion representing 7.4% of the $676.6 billion of total U.S. direct premiums written.
+Although the surplus lines premium seems minimal compared to the total, in the absence of this market, many insureds would be unable to secure coverage.

 While the surplus lines insurance market is regulated differently than the admitted market, it is a regulated marketplace.
 Surplus lines insurers are subject to regulatory requirements and are overseen for solvency by their domiciliary state or country.
 While solvency regulation is the responsibility of the surplus lines insurer’s domiciliary state or country, the surplus lines transaction is regulated through a licensed surplus lines broker.
 These brokers are responsible for ensuring the surplus lines insurer meets eligibility criteria to write policies in the state and to ensure the insurers are financially sound.

 Surplus lines brokers and producers must be licensed to sell surplus lines insurance.
 Moreover, state insurance departments may suspend, revoke, or non-renew the license of a surplus lines broker or producer for various reasons, such as:

 - Failure to collect or remit required tax on surplus lines premiums.

 - Failure to remit premiums due insurers or return premiums due insureds within reasonable time limits.

 - For any other cause for which action can be taken against an insurance broker or producer.